 Thanks to Phil for suggesting this tune!

-Today's piece is the twenty-first study from 40 Esercizi per Flauto (40 Exercises for Flute), Op.
+Today's piece is the thirty-ninth study from 40 Esercizi per Flauto (40 Exercises for Flute), Op.
 101, by Italian flutist, composer and arranger Luigi Hugues.